MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalog/functions/pfcatalogreviewitemasync.md

 ---
 author: jasonsandlin
 title: "PFCatalogReviewItemAsync"
-description: "Creates or updates a review for the specified item." ms.author: jasonsa ms.topic: reference ms.service: playfab ms.date: 03/09/2023
+description: "Creates or updates a review for the specified item.
+More information around the caching surrounding item ratings and reviews can be found here: https://learn.microsoft.com/en-us/gaming/playfab/features/economy-v2/catalog/ratings#ratings-design-and-caching" ms.author: jasonsa ms.topic: reference ms.service: playfab ms.date: 05/24/2023
 ---

 # PFCatalogReviewItemAsync

 Creates or updates a review for the specified item.
+More information around the caching surrounding item ratings and reviews can be found here: https://learn.microsoft.com/en-us/gaming/playfab/features/economy-v2/catalog/ratings#ratings-design-and-caching

 ## Syntax